-• A support plan for the child will be drawn up in collaboration with the parents/carers.
+- A support plan for the child will be drawn up in collaboration with the parents/carers.
 The plan will clearly identify the areas of need, the desired outcomes and the support and resources to be provided.
-If age appropriate, the child's views will also be considered and if relevant, advice from external support services.

-• Using the support plan, interventions will be planned for.
-The intervention plan will identify clear outcomes, the intended length of the intervention and a specific programme of support to be put in place.
+Where possible, the child's views will also be considered and often advice from external support services will guide the plan. - Using the support plan, provision will be planned for.
+The child's Pupil Passport will identify clear outcomes, SMART targets and the provision to be put into place.
+Where possible children will have ownership of their Pupil Passport.